Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 Another cause of vertebral fractures is a metastatic disease.
 Metastasis is a term that refers to the spread of cancer cells into other areas of the body.
 The bones of the spine are a common place for many types of cancers to spread.
 A compression fracture of the spine that appears for little or no reason may be the first indication that an unrecognized cancer has spread to the spine.
 The cancer causes destruction of part of the vertebra, weakening the bone until it collapses.
 This is a sign that something going on internally is harming the bones.

-Kyphoplasty is a minimally invasive spinal procedure.
-It is used to treat painful progressive vertebral body collapse/fractures (VCFs).
+Kyphoplasty and vertebroplasty are minimally invasive spinal procedures.
+They are used to treat painful progressive vertebral body collapse/fractures (VCFs).
 The VCFs may be caused by osteoporosis or the spread of a tumor to the vertebral body.
 These fractures usually lead to incapacitating back pain, a reduction in your mobility, and often a decline in overall health.
 By stabilizing the bone (essentially gluing the fracture back together) this procedure reduces pain and allows a speedy return to an active lifestyle.

 How Does the Procedure Work?